 - May help with “idiopathic” facial paralysis and old dog vestibular disease!

-- There are reports anecdotally in humans and animals that it may help those patients with “no deep pain”, speed recovery after spinal surgery or help in those instances where surgery is not an option!
+- There are reports anecdotally in humans and animals that it may help those patients with “no deep pain”, help speed recovery after spinal surgery, or help in those instances where surgery is not an option!

-- There are also reports of HBOT helping with Granulomatous Meningoencephalitis (GME) and other inflammatory brain disease symptoms by decreasing inflammation without concurrent medications
+- Granulomatous Meningoencephalitis (GME) and other inflammatory brain disease symptoms by decreasing inflammation without concurrent medications.